manik212/HTTP-and-Requests/README.md

 # HTTP-and-Requests
-It consists of HTTP and Requests information.
+It consists of HTTP and Requests information and API examples.